TeamX-OpenProject/XWorld/README.md

 # XWorld

-XWorld ist ein MultiWelten System für Spigot

-### Basiert auf Spigot 1.8.8
+XWorld is a Spigot and Craftbukkit Plugin which handles Multi Worlds.